 You will also be responsible to pay for

-• University of Saskatchewan student fees (undergraduate or graduate) by the due date listed above
+• University of Saskatchewan student fees (undergraduate or graduate) by the due date listed on the website

 • Living costs in Saskatoon